cramos93/Raspberry-Pi-GPS-Cellular-Data-Logger/README.md

 ## **1. Objectives**

 ### **Primary Objectives**
 - Implement a GPS receiver system on a **Raspberry Pi 5** to record continuous location updates into a centralized database.
 - Calculate and log movement parameters such as **speed** and **heading** over time.
 - Define and enforce a **geofence** using a GeoJSON boundary file.
 - Trigger a **real-time notification** when the geofence is crossed.

 ### **Secondary Objective (Optional)**
 - **LTE/GSM Logging:** Integrate a cellular metadata capture module to enrich GPS records with LTE/GSM network context (Cell ID, signal strength, band, and registration state) using a **Sierra Wireless EM7565/EM7511** modem.
-This allows correlation of spatial and signal data for contextualized geolocation analytics.
+  This enables correlation of spatial and signal data for contextualized geolocation analytics.

-**Note:** The geofence is a configurable variable and not the defining objective of the project.
+**Note:** The geofence is a configurable parameter, not the defining objective of the project.

 All modules are containerized for reproducible deployment and long-term unattended operation.